masad-frost/anima-sdk/README.md

 import { Anima } from "@animaapp/anima-sdk";

 const anima = new Anima({
   auth: {
     token: "Your Anima Token",
-        userId: 'x', // Optional, only used if you want to link the request to an external id },
+    userId: "x", // Optional, only used if you want to link the request to an external id },
 });

 const { files } = await anima.generateCode({